 - Many different colors to choose from

 I have been using mono line since I was a kid, and it has held up for me over all these years.
-Its easy to tie knots, but be careful if you get snagged on a rock because it will break super easy.
+It is easy to tie knots, but be careful if you get snagged on a rock because it will break super easy.

-Fluorocarbon line has been an up and comer in the fishing line scene for awhile, and I have been using Berkley Vanish Fluorocarbon as my go to line to put on my rods.
-It has awesome strength, and is nearly invisible in the water.
-I can use it for a couple of seasons before even having to re-spool my reel, which lets me buy lures instead of line.
+Fluorocarbon line has been an up and comer in the fishing line scene for a while, and I have been using Berkley Vanish Fluorocarbon as my go-to line to put on my rods.
+It has awesome strength and is nearly invisible in the water.
+I can use it for a couple of seasons before even having to re-spool my reel, which lets me buy lures instead of the line.

 Benefits of Fluorocarbon line